emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # The Echo Option {#echo}

 A fresh request is one whose age has not yet exceeded the freshness requirements set be the server.
-The freshness requirements are application specific and may vary based on resource, method, and parameters outside of coap such as policies or the time of day.
+The freshness requirements are application specific and may vary based on resource, method, and parameters outside of coap such as policies.
 The Echo option is a lightweight challenge-response mechanism for CoAP, motivated by a need for a server to verify freshness of a request as described in {{req-fresh}}.
 The Echo option value is a challenge from the server to the client included in a CoAP response and echoed back to the server in one or more CoAP requests.
 The Echo option provides a convention to transfer freshness tokens that works for all CoAP methods and response codes.

 ## Option Format {#echo-format}